Azure/azure-powershell/src/ResourceManager/ApiManagement/Commands.ApiManagement/help/Save-AzApiManagementTenantGitConfiguration.md

 ## SYNTAX

 ```
-Save-AzureRmApiManagementTenantGitConfiguration -Context <PsApiManagementContext> -Branch <String> [-Force]
+Save-AzApiManagementTenantGitConfiguration -Context <PsApiManagementContext> -Branch <String> [-Force]
  [-PassThru] [-DefaultProfile <IAzureContextContainer>] [-WhatIf] [-Confirm] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Save-AzureRmApiManagementTenantGitConfiguration** cmdlet saves the changes by creating a commit that contains the current configuration snapshot to a branch in the repository.
+The **Save-AzApiManagementTenantGitConfiguration** cmdlet saves the changes by creating a commit that contains the current configuration snapshot to a branch in the repository.

 ## EXAMPLES

 ### Example 1: Save changes to configuration
 ```
-PS C:\>$apimContext = New-AzureRmApiManagementContext -ResourceGroupName "Api-Default-WestUS" -ServiceName "contoso"
+PS C:\>$apimContext = New-AzApiManagementContext -ResourceGroupName "Api-Default-WestUS" -ServiceName "contoso"
-PS C:\>Save-AzureRmApiManagementTenantGitConfiguration -Context $apimContext -Branch 'master' -PassThru
+PS C:\>Save-AzApiManagementTenantGitConfiguration -Context $apimContext -Branch 'master' -PassThru
 ```

 This command saves the changes by creating a commit with the current configuration snapshot to the specified branch in the repository.